ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 {: #record title="Registration record for a tag key"}

 'Identifier' contains the key name.
+A key name ending with a hyphen/minus sign "`-`" is a namespace that covers all timestamp tag keys beginning with that prefix.

 'Description' contains the name and description of the namespace.